National Environmental Standards for Plantation Forestry

 Year One review

-The terms of reference for the planned Year One review of the implementation of the NES-PF have been agreed on by Ministers and were made available on 12 February 2019.
-The review will commence on 1 May 2019.
+The terms of reference for the Year One review of the implementation of the NES-PF were agreed by Ministers and were made available on 12 February 2019.
+The review started 1 May 2019.
+Ministers were provided with the completed review on 24 July 2020, and it was made public May 2021.

 Conditions to manage potential environmental effects